Daniel J. Frey

 When you are a child, you think you will have your teeth forever.

-Most of us believe in the stories told by those in authority over us individually in our early years our parents, our caretakers tell us.
+Most of us believe the stories told to us by those in authority over us during our early years, such as our parents and caregivers.

 These stories we naturally believe to be true.